insongkim/PanelMatch/README.md

  observation.
 Specifically, for a given treated unit, the matched set consists of control observations that have the identical treatment history up to a certain number of `lag` years.
 Researchers must specify `lag`.
+Researchers may also specify `covars.lagged`, a vector of covariates to be automatically lagged and included in the model formula.
  A further refinement of the matched set will be possible by setting the size of the matched set `M`, and adjusting for other confounders such as past outcomes and covariates via `formula`.
 Various matching and weighting methods such as `Mahalanobis distance`